 Earning AAdvantage Miles

 If any of these destinations are on your bucket list, you'll want to build a stash of AAdvantage miles to make a redemption.
-The easiest way to earn miles is by flying American Airlines and its partners, using the AAdvantage eShopping portal, earning miles (instead of cash) interest with Bask Bank, and banking a welcome bonus on an AA credit card.
+Since no bank programs currently transfer points to AA, the easiest ways to earn miles are by flying American Airlines and its partners, using the AAdvantage eShopping portal, earning miles (instead of cash) interest with Bask Bank, and banking a welcome bonus on an AA credit card.
 With the right strategy, you can rack up a lot of miles in a short amount of time.

 Citi® / AAdvantage® Platinum Select® World Elite Mastercard®